Risshhiii18/FancodeBookStore/DOCUMENT.md

 	 }
 	}

-6) set Shipping method on cart mutation {
+6) set the Shipping method on the cart mutation {
   setShippingAddressesOnCart(
     input: {